jallen4/GT-CS-6291-Udacity-Errata/README.md

 Role of the Compiler, there's a slip up at 0:31.

-VLIW v DSP Quiz - check shows up in wrong place
+## VLIW v DSP Quiz
+Check shows up in wrong place
 Error for checking the bit reverse addressing is confusing

 Example Pipeline